 - Alexander (John) collection (PA 2001-006).
 Collection of Dame Judith Anderson’s memorabilia.
 Collection includes her unpublished autobiography dictated to Robert Wallsten, letters, photographs, clippings and scripts.

 - Lucas (Johnny) sound recording collection (PA 2001-001).
 Collection of jazz 78s of Dixieland trumpeter Johnny Lucas, including unreleased acetate recordings.
-The collection is currently being cataloged in the UCSB Library catalog.
+The collection is currently being cataloged in UCSB Library Search.

 - Moran (William) collection (PA 2000-014).
 About 3,000 of the discs in author and discographer William R. Moran’s collection of vocal 78 rpm recordings.
-Discs are currently being cataloged in the UCSB Library catalog.
+Discs are currently being cataloged in UCSB Library Search.

 - Kingsbaker/Moeller/Bang collection (PA 2000-003).
 The KMB collection contains approximately 3,000 jazz and dance orchestra 78s and LPs and a large number of trade catalogs relating to jazz and popular music.
-The collection is currently being cataloged through an LSTA grant and catalog records are in the UCSB Library catalog.
+The collection is currently being cataloged through an LSTA grant and catalog records are in UCSB Library Search.

 - Clovis (Hall) papers (PA Mss 30).
 Hall Clovis and Eleanor Steele performed as the vocal duo Clovis-Steele and concertized in the 1930s.
 Included in the collection are manuscripts of music composed for them by Mario Castelnuovo-Tedesco, Darius Milhaud, Jeno Takacs, Katherine Ruth Heyman, and Harry Thacker (H.T.)
 Burleigh as well as manuscripts of arrangements and other original compositions.
 Also included are copies of their recordings, programs, clippings, and photos.
 An inventory and listening copies are in preparation.